 It is best to check with your insurance provider to learn about your plan’s coverage.

 Read our perspective on prophylactic mastectomy (February 2014).*

 Women with a BRCA1 or BRCA2 gene mutation are at higher risk of both breast cancer and ovarian cancer.
-One option for reducing risk is prophylactic oophorectomy (surgical removal of the ovaries).
-This procedure lowers the risk of [253,255-262,529]:
+One option for reducing these risks is prophylactic oophorectomy (surgical removal of the ovaries).
+This procedure [246,253,255-260]:

-The National Comprehensive Cancer Network (NCCN) recommends women from families with hereditary ovarian cancer syndromes, including BRCA1 and BRCA2 carriers, have oophorectomy between ages 35 and 40 (or after childbearing is complete) .
+The National Comprehensive Cancer Network (NCCN) recommends women from families with hereditary ovarian cancer syndromes, including BRCA1/2 carriers, have oophorectomy between ages 35 and 40 (or after childbearing is complete) .

-Some support groups are tailored for BRCA1 and BRCA2 carriers and those with BRCA-related cancers.
-Learn about different types of support and assistance or browse a list of resources to help find a local or online support group.
+Some support groups are tailored for BRCA1/2 carriers and those with BRCA-related cancers.
+Our Support section offers a list of resources to help find a local or online support group.
 For example, FORCE and Sharsheret are organizations that have on-line support for women affected by hereditary breast and/or ovarian cancer.
-Our Helpline1-877 GO KOMEN (1-877-465-6636) can also provide support for BRCA1 and BRCA2 carriers and those considering genetic testing.

 Komen Support Resources